 For the first two years, you will follow the same curriculum as our three-year Chemistry BSc programme.
 You will spend your third year doing paid word in the pharmaceutical industry (subject to performance and interview) or carrying out an extended research project.
 Students are usually placed in an industrial, commercial or research environment, giving you first-hand experience of your career and industry of choice.
 These options will give you invaluable work experience, allowing you to practice your chemistry skills in a real industrial or research laboratory setting.
 For your fourth year you will return to QMUL to complete your studies.

 We have recently expanded our range of placements to reflect the growing range of science careers outside of the laboratory in science enterprise, education and communication.
-We will make sure you are offered all the support and advice you need to help research, select and apply for a placement.
+We will make sure you are given the support and advice you need to help research, select and apply for a placement.

 Our students have secured placements in a range of companies both in the UK and abroad, including: